atmchrispark/Image/README.md

 #### Patching WILC1000 Driver source
-Extract the driver code tar ball “`linux-at91-patch-wilc1000.tar.gz`“ and overwrite onto the linux-at91 kernel
-directory already we have.
+Overwrite onto the linux-at91 kernel directory already we have.
 > * Use diff-and-merge technic to see what will be changed after all.
 > * In the Linux Wireless driver directory, “`/driver/net/wireless`” directory,
 >          WILC1000 Linux driver are newly added as “`atmel`” directory.